egueli/SamsungM7_IR/README.md

 * Speaker watchdog: checks periodically that the speaker is still available at that address, and reset itself otherwise;
 * Volume and status output to a 7-segment display.

+### Buttons

+* The volume up/down buttons are recognized and work as expected.
+* Same for the Mute button.
+It toggles the mute state.
+* The TV/Radio button is repurposed it to set the speaker to select the TV input.
+I chose that one because I almost never watch broadcast TV.
+    * On MusicCast devices, this button also powers up the device if in standby and selects the B speaker set.
+This can be changed in source code.

+Samsung Multiroom devices may go on standby after 8 hours, and won't play any audio after that.
+To leave standby, just press any of the buttons above.

 ## How to set up

 ### Hardware